Share

 “I fly up to Sacramento Monday mornings and back home on Thursdays,” she said.
 “I call my mom every day, check in with my family, and stay in touch with everyone in L.A.”

-“We call it ‘work back home in the district.’”
+When Susman joked about legislative “recess,” she clarified with a laugh, “We call it ‘work back home in the district.’”

-“No pain, no gain,” Pacheco replied with a grin.
+“No pain, no gain,” Pacheco said.

-Wearing Many Hats: Committees and Responsibilities
+Wearing Many Hats: Legislative Responsibilities

 “I’m in charge of the operations of the State Assembly,” she explained.
 “That includes bill referrals and managing the day-to-day activities of the legislative body.”